north-road/QCity/docs/src/user_guide/tools.md

 ### Relation to Project Area

-The development sites tab includes the name of the project area which it is associated with under the development sites heading.
+The `Development Sites` tab includes the name of the project area which it is associated with under the development sites heading.
 This provides you with an indication which project area you are creating the development site within.

 ![Development_Sites_Heading](https://github.com/user-attachments/assets/c0f7d230-d567-4109-a28d-bedaa6c459db)